Sexual harassment is any conduct of a sexual nature that is known or ought to be known as unwelcome. Instances of such behavior may include:

 - Spreading rumours about one’s sex life

 Have you been a victim of sexual harassment in the workplace?
-Are you concerned about how your employer is dealing with your sexual harassment complaint?
-Learn more about your rights, by contacting JPAK Employment Lawyers today.
+Are you concerned about how your employer is dealing with your complaint?
+Learn more about employment law, your rights, and how our labour law firm can help.
 We have successfully represented and negotiated settlements on behalf of complainants, including achieving financial compensation.

 Employers have a legal duty to maintain a work environment completely free of sexual harassment.
 Upon receipt of a complaint, the law requires employers in Ontario to investigate and disclose the results of the sexual harassment investigation, both to the complainant and respondent.
 Taking corrective measures is also a necessary step, as a way of ensuring the behaviour is not repeated.

-Employees have a right to be protected from reprisal or penalty if they bring a complaint of sexual harassment in good faith.
-In fact, it is unlawful to blacklist, deny promotional opportunities, isolate, demote, or otherwise penalize an employee for making a good faith complaint of sexual harassment, or for otherwise participating in an investigation into sexual harassment.
-The employment lawyers at JPAK Employment Lawyers will act as fierce advocates for you, with a view to protecting your career and your rights as you navigate the process.
+Employees have a right to be protected from reprisal or penalty if they bring a complaint of sexual harassment in good faith and should not have to worry about potential lost wages, being blacklisted, being denied promotional opportunities, isolated, demoted, or otherwise penalized.
+This is the law.
+Any employee making a good faith complaint of sexual harassment (or for otherwise participating in an investigation into sexual harassment) must be protected.
+The employment lawyers at JPAK Employment Lawyers will act as fierce advocates for you, protecting your career and your rights as you navigate the process.

 Even if the incident(s) occurred in the past, you may still be able to pursue legal remedies.
-As of March of 2016, the Province of Ontario removed the limitation period (deadline) in relation to civil claims based on a sexual assault or claims based on any other misconduct of a sexual nature, as long as the alleged perpetrator remains in a position of authority.
+As of March of 2016, the Province of Ontario removed the limitation period (deadline) in relation to civil claims based on a sexual assault or claims based on any other misconduct of a sexual nature, if the alleged perpetrator was in a position of authority.

 If you were a victim of sexual misconduct in the workplace, regardless of how much time has passed, you should seek legal advice from an expert labour and employment lawyer at JPAK Employment Lawyers.
 We will help you better understand the strength of your claim and advise you accordingly.

-Our Firm will consult with you about your rights, devise a strategy that safeguards your interests, and take any necessary steps to build an effective case, pursuing all legal remedies available including financial compensation.
-Call us today for more information.
+Our Firm will consult with you about your rights, devise a strategy that safeguards your interests, and take any necessary steps to build an effective case.
+We will pursue all legal remedies available including seeking financial compensation.